--d countername Delete variable countername.
+-d countername Delete variable countername . -i countername Increment variable countername by 1 and return the new value.
+This option can only be used with numeric counters.

--i countername Increment variable countername by 1 and return the new value.
-This option can only be used with numeric counters. -f Set or delete counters that are reserved for use by Perforce (listed in p4 help counters).
+-f Set or delete counters that are reserved for use by Perforce (listed in p4 hel counters).
 Never set the change counter to a value that is lower than its current value. -m pair list Specify a list of operations to be performed.
 Each operation is defined by a value pair in the pair list.
-To set a counter, use a name and value; to delete a counter use a '-' followed by the name.
-See examples below. g-opts See the "Global Options" on page 491 section.
+To set a counter, use a name and value; to delete a counter use a - (hyphen) followed by the name.
+See "Examples" on page 68 . g-opts See "Global Options" on page 539 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level Revision Specifier?
-Revision Range?
-Required N/A N/A list to display a counter's value review to set a new value super to use the -f option
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A list to display a counter's value review to set a new value super to use the -f option

 - If a counter does not exist, its value is returned as zero; counter names are not stored in the database until set to a nonzero value. - The last changelist number known to the Perforce service (the output of p4 counter change) includes pending changelists created by users, but not yet submitted to the depot.
-If you're writing change review daemons, you might also want to know the changelist number of the last submitted changelist, which is the second field of the output of the command:
+It can be useful to know the changelist number of the last submitted changelist, which is the second field of the output of the command: